knazran/monsters-among-us/content/advocate-with-mau/editable/volunteers-and-vacancies.md

 ---
 title: Volunteers & Vacancies
-content: From our symposium days to helping children and families through our Lapor Predator chatbot, we could not have accomplished all of it without the support from our dedicated and supportive volunteers.
+description: From our symposium days to helping children and families through our Lapor Predator chatbot, we could not have accomplished all of it without the support from our dedicated and supportive volunteers.
 We believe in the power of people and we are looking for youths and individuals of any background that